-Please be sure and let us know if you (or anyone in your group) has a dietary restriction (e.g. vegetarian, shellfish allergy, etc.) when you purchase your tickets.
-As long as we know in advance, we can accommodate your needs.
+Please be sure and let us know if you (or anyone in your group) has a food allergy or dietary restriction (e.g. vegetarian, shellfish allergy, etc.) when you purchase your tickets.
+As long as we know in advance, we will do our best to try to accommodate your needs.

-We are NOT able to accommodate those that require vegan, gluten-free or dairy free tastings.
-Currently, only our Maplewood Tour is able to accommodate those that require a Vegan menu.
+We ARE able to accommodate those that require vegetarian, vegan, and dairy free tastings.
+Currently, our Hill Tour can accomodate vegetarians, but NOT a Vegan or dairy-free menu.

 Please make your wishes known in the “dietary restrictions” portion when purchasing your tickets.
 You will be shown available options for your specific tour, including Vegetarian, Vegan (if available), and No Alcohol.